Things to do at Amsterdam Beach

 Hike through beautiful dunes

 The Dutch dunes are an ever-changing landscape full of opportunities.
-This exceptional environment between the flat inland expanses and the North Sea can provide a multitude of amazing experiences – from a tranquil hike admiring wildflowers and rare wildlife to conquering windswept hilltops that offer amazing views over the coastline.
+This exceptional environment between the flat inland expanses and the North Sea can provide many incredible experiences – from a tranquil hike admiring wildflowers and rare wildlife to conquering windswept hilltops offering fantastic coastline views.
 To the south of Zandvoort, you’ll find a nature reserve called the Amsterdamse Waterleidingduinen.
-Home to unique flora and fauna, the area is also home to bunkers that were used as defence lines during the Second World War.
-Take a walking tour to see these historical sites and you can also spot some of the native wildlife along the way, including foxes and roe deer.
-The dunes at IJmuiden are also well worth the visit.
+The area is home to unique flora and fauna and bunkers used as defence lines during the Second World War.
+Take a walking tour to see these historical sites, and you can also spot some of the native wildlife along the way, including foxes and roe deer.
+Likewise, the dunes at IJmuiden, Bloemendaal and Heemskerk are also well worth the visit.

 Go blokarting

-If you’re not into water sports, there are still plenty of ways to get your heart pumping at the beach.
+And, if you’re not into getting wet, there are still plenty of ways to get your heart pumping at the beach.
 Try blokarting, a unique wind-powered go-kart that lets you zoom around the dunes.
 Blokarting means you get to drive along the beach very fast in a kart with a sail – no rules, no jams, no oncoming traffic.
 One for the thrill-seekers!
 Visitors don’t need to bring any equipment: various beach sports facilities will have everything you need.
-The wide beaches of IJmuiden are perfectly suited to speeding around – see Eventmaker or Seaside Sports for more information.
+The vast beaches of IJmuiden are ideally suited to speeding around – see Eventmaker or Seaside Sports for more information.

 Cycle fantastic routes